namitha-santhosh/Devops-project/README.md

 **Kubernetes**

-- A Kubernetes cluster was established using kubeadm, featuring two worker nodes.
+- A Kubernetes cluster was established using Kubeadm,EKS featuring two worker nodes.

 - Made sure that all the components were running properly by checking their status using kubectl commands.